 NOTE: Repeatedly pressing the back button will take the user back to the Welcome screen but will not close out the testlet.
 The testlet will remain in an open status until midnight that night unless the user opens the testlet again and uses EXIT DOES NOT SAVE or submits the testlet.

-Figure 39 shows the buttons available on each testlet screen.
+Figure 41 shows the buttons available on each testlet screen.

-Screenshot of the Available Buttons on Each Testlet Screen in Kite Student Portal
+Available Buttons on Each Testlet Screen in Kite Student Portal

 SPOKEN AUDIO